 Edward Sterrett is the co-founder of Aikido of Del Mar.
 He holds the rank of Yondan (4th degree black belt) in Yoshinkan Aikido.
 He began his training in 1996, and studied intensively with Jacques Payet sensei from 2002 to 2005.
 In the last few years, travel for his academic research has limited his time at Aikido of Del Mar, but afforded him the opportunity to assist Payet sensei in workshops in England, Ukraine, and Qatar.
 He now resides in Los Angeles, and returns to Aikido of Del Mar whenever he can for training.

 Huy Sensei says: Aikido is an art.
 As any other arts, it's fathomless.
 With diligent study and practice, aikidodan will discover the mysticism of the art and will greatly enjoy and appreciate this exquisite art.

 Huy Nguyen sensei

 Huy Nguyen started Aikido at Aikido Delmar in 2012.
 Training with Kevin Sensei, Edward Sensei and Flo Sensei.
 Huy and his two daughters are fascinated with this non-competitive but powerful Martial Art.
 They have been active members of the dojo since.
 Huy Nguyen achieved his shodan and instructor credential in the winter of 2015.
-Huy teaches the Saturday kids and youth class and assists with some adult classes.
+Huy often assists with youth and adult classes.